ParkinsonLab/PopNet/README.md

 ###Getting started

+Try the new browser-based PopNetD3 at www.compsysbio.org/popnetd3 Submit jobs to be run on our server, and view your results right in the browser!

-PopNet is available at: www.compsysbio.org
+PopNet is available at: www.compsysbio.org/popnet

 Requirements: